hao-beixi/f22-assignments/SETUP2_ROSWorkspace.md

 3. Try commanding the robot in RViz.
 If all is set up properly, then you should see the robot moving in Unity.

     <img src="images/shutter_unity.gif"/>

+    The gif above shows how the robot could be moving on your computer.
+To send commands from RViz:

+    1. Go to the "Planning" tab of the "MotionPlanning" panel provided by MoveIt
+    2. Move the robot in the right-hand panel, which shows the 3D handles
+    3. Once you are happy with the desired new position for the robot, click "Plan & Execute" in the "Planning" tab.

 4. Try commanding the robot from the command line.
 You can send specific requests for the position of each of the 4 joints in the robot as follows: